 And that story is very familiar to us: the Angel Gabriel sent to Zechariah; Zechariah doubting Gabriel's message and suffering the loss of his voice as a consequence; the birth of the Baptist by the once-thought-barren Elizabeth; the objections of their neighbors that none of their relatives has the name “John,” and the insistence of Zechariah that he be given that name anyway, after which his voice is restored by God.
 And today's Gospel lesson ends with the climactic statement that “…as the child grew, his spirit achieved strength, and he dwelt in the wilderness until the day when he was made manifest to Israel” (Luke 1: 80 Knox).

 You wouldn't know it from the subtle way in which it is celebrated, but the feast of the Nativity of John the Baptist is one of the oldest feasts on the Christian calendar.
-In the Byzantine Church in which I used to serve, it's observed as an obligation day.
+In the Byzantine Church in which I used to serve, it's observed as an obligation day, even when it doesn't fall on a Sunday.
 Exactly when the Baptist was born is unknown, but the date for this feast was chosen in the fourth century because it is exactly six months before the date chosen for celebrating the birth of our Lord; and, Saint Augustine, at that time, remarked how appropriate it was that the date for this feast is so close to the summer solstice, since it's now that the daylight hours begin to grow shorter, whereas the celebration of our Lord's birth at Christmas occurs in the middle of winter, after which the days begin to grow longer, which he says is consistent with the remark made by John the Baptist in John's Gospel wherein, upon being told that Jesus has begun to baptize as he was, he says, “He must increase; I must decrease” (John 3: 30 NABRE), which, when you think about it, is the quintessential statement of the interior life for the Christian: our goal should be to reproduce in ourselves the life of Christ so perfectly that we ourselves begin to disappear and Christ begins to show through us in perfect purity.

 That, of course, is an ideal rarely obtained except by the saints.
 Some of you, I'm sure, are familiar with the life of the Little Flower; her “little way,” as she called it, was really nothing more than this spiritual principle so simply and perfectly expressed by the Baptist in John's Gospel: “He must increase; I must decrease.”
 But, as I said, it's a rather lofty spiritual goal, and with all the pragmatic concerns we have to deal with every day—in our jobs, with our families, in the daily spiritual combat that is Christian living—it's very difficult to even think of achieving this lofty goal—unless of course, we're going to follow the lead of the Desert Fathers and retreat into a hermitage somewhere to live out our lives, but that is not the choice that any of us have made.